pmconnolly80/phaserGameProject/README.md

 A NSS group project.
 The instructions were to learn and use the Phaser framework to develop a game to present to the class.

-# To run you will need to take the following steps in you terminal to the lib directory.
+# To run you will need to complete the following steps in the /lib directory.

 npm install